Do the words of a poem lose their poignancy once its author departs this world?

 We now know that Burnham chose well, for long focus achromatic refractors are the very best instruments for engaging in this type of work.
 By 1870, Burnham had his new telescope delivered to his home on 36th Street and Vincennes Avenue.
 After doing some of his own tests, Burnham was relieved to see that the fine Clark telescope matched the keenness of his own vision.

 Working his paid job for eight hours a day as a shorthand writer, Burnham spent every clear night examining stars for signs of duplicity.
 He was careful to avoid those already catalogued in Webb and Dearborn’s Observatory’s archives.
 On the faithful night of April 27, 1870, the 31 year-old discovered his first new pair (designated beta 40) about 52 arc minutes north of 12 Scorpii, with his 6-inch achromatic refractor.

 Burnham went on to discover a total of 437 pairs with the same telescope.
+Measures were not taken as the 6 inch did not have a micrometer attached but he did estimate position angles.
 These amazing successes brought him to the attention of the great English observer, Reverend Webb, who nominated him for Fellowship of the Royal Astronomical Society (RAS), to which he was duly elected in 1874.
 The same year, he spent a summer vacation in New Hampshire, where for 10 nights, he had the privilege of using the 9.4” refractor at Dartmouth College Observatory for double star discovery.